Other sections in Accounting and Finance:

 Chi-Hsiou Hung, PhD Accounting & Finance, 2004

 During your first year, you will be required to complete modules including accounting and finance theory, econometric and statistical methods and research methodology.
-Explore our module listings in the tabs below and in the Phd Accounting & Finance Handbook 2017-18.
+Explore our module listings in the tabs below and in the Accounting and Finance PhD Handbook 2018-19.
 You will also have access to a range of leading databases.